Getting sick pay when you're pregnant

 Your doctor can tell you if you're ill because of your pregnancy.

 You can’t be dismissed for having time off sick because of your pregnancy as you’re protected against discrimination while you’re pregnant.
 You can find out about pregnancy and maternity discrimination.

 You also have other rights while you’re pregnant - for example, time off for antenatal appointments.
 Check what rights you have while you’re pregnant.

 If your sickness isn’t related to your pregnancy

 If you’re sick and it’s got nothing to do with being pregnant, you can claim any sick pay you’re entitled to as usual.
 You’ll get sick pay until either:

 - the date you’ve chosen your maternity pay to start

 Then you’ll start getting any maternity pay you’re entitled to.

-- won’t pay you for time off sick or has paid you the wrong amount - find out the steps to get the sick pay you’re owed
+If your employer won’t pay you for time off sick or has paid you the wrong amount, you can find out the steps to get the sick pay you’re owed.

-- has dismissed you or forced you to resign because you’re sick - find out whether your dismissal is fair or not
+If you’ve been dismissed or forced to resign because you’re sick, you can find out whether your dismissal is fair or not.